SatoshiumAI/satoshium-us/registry/identifiers/README.md

 - Identifier correction must preserve historical traceability.
 - Supersession creates a relationship between identities.
 - Version identifiers remain separate from Registry identity.
+- Registry Record Type is not embedded in the production Registry Identifier pattern.
 - Identifier assignment does not create Source Authority.
 - Identifier assignment does not certify the Source Record.
 - Human-readable and machine-readable forms must agree.